Primary Navigation Mobile

 Driving modes make a big difference here.

 Driving modes can be selected using a neat rotary control on the steering wheel.
 Go for the extra-cost Sport Chrono Package, and this is enhanced with an additional Sport Plus mode and a Sport Response button in the middle of the controller that summons maximum performance for 20 seconds, regardless of which mode you’re currently in.
-This makes overtaking a blink of an affair.

-You can control the gearbox using steering wheel-mounted paddle-shifters, with very little of the frustrating lack of response some other cars exhibit.
-But at its most aggressive we’ve found it’s often keener to downshift than we are, so you might find you go quicker leaving it to its own devices.
+Every Cayenne gets an eight-speed automatic transmission as standard, labelled Tiptronic S. This is smooth in its default setting, but select Sport or Sport Plus, and the changes get far quicker and more abrupt.
+You can use wheel-mounted paddle-shifters, with very little of the lack of response some other cars exhibit.
+But at its most aggressive it can be keener to downshift than we are, so you might find you go quicker leaving it to its own devices.